-Like most aspects of Italian gastronomy, there is a lot that meets the eye when dealing with Italian ham, known as Prosciutto.
-While there are two types of Prosciutto (cooked and raw), most non-Italians think of the uncooked, air cured variety known as Prosciutto crudo.
-This type of ham has been made in Italy since Roman times, the name coming from the Latin word meaning, "dried of liquid."
-Prosciutto di Parma, the variety most Americans have heard of, has been praised for its flavor for over two thousand years.
-However every region in Italy that has pigs makes some variety of Prosciutto but only a few are available outside of Italy.
+Like most aspects of Italian gastronomy, there is much more to know than you think about Italian ham, which we commonly know in the US as "prosciutto".
+Even though there are two types of prosciutto (baked and cured), most non-Italians immediately think of the air cured variety known as prosciutto crudo.
+This type of ham has been made in Italy since Roman times: prosciutto di Parma, the variety most Americans have heard of, has been praised for its flavor for over two thousand years.
+However, every region in Italy makes some variety of prosciutto, even though only a few of these varieties are available outside of Italy.

-The word prosciutto comes from the Italian verb prosciugare which means to dry.
-The elimination of moisture is done to ensure this meat a long shelf life even at room temperature.
+The word prosciutto comes from the Italian verb prosciugare, which means to dry.
+The elimination of moisture ensures the product a long shelf life, even at room temperature.

-Prosciutto In Italy costs from Euro 12 a Kilogram to Euro 25 a kilogram ( February 2014 )
+Prosciutto In Italy costs from euro 12 a Kilogram to euro 28 a kilogram (June 2015).

 The price of prosciutto in Italy can change a lot from type to type.
-The very first difference is between 'prosciutto crudo' (raw) and 'prosciutto cotto' (cooked, more expensive).
-The most expensive commercial 'cotto' are Prosciutto di San Daniele and Prosciutto di Parma but then there are also quite cheap ones like 'nazionale' (mostly used for cooking and not to eat "alone").
+The very first difference is between 'prosciutto crudo' (the cured variety we spoke about here, more expensive) and 'prosciutto cotto' (the baked variety, just like your regular American ham).
+The most expensive commercial 'crudi' are Prosciutto di San Daniele and Prosciutto di Parma, but you can also find cheaper varieties, like Nazionale, which are mostly used for cooking.

 Another factor that can change a prosciutto's price is its aging: the longer its curing has lasted, the more expensive the prosciutto should be.
 This is why you can find Prosciutto di Parma at different prices (hopefully nobody is cheating you: the cost is related to the maturing of prosciutto and not to its seller's mood!).